TheCaptain989/radarr-striptracks/hotio/HOTIO.md

 (This method relies on s6-overlay v2 behavior still working, though v3 is the current version.)

 > [!NOTE]
 > This is a quick and dirty script with minimal testing or error checking.
-Note that it only runs *inside* the hotio container.
+Note that it only runs *inside* the hotio container and should **not** be executed manually.

 # Installation
 1. Download the **[99-striptracks.sh](./99-striptracks.sh)** install script and save it somewhere that can be mounted by your container.